-31. Dallas Farmers Market: Seven days a week, from 7 a.m. to 6 p.m., local farmers display and sell a mouth-watering selection of fresh fruit and vegetables, herbs, locally purveyed honey and nuts, and plants at the Dallas Farmers Market.
+31. Dallas Farmers Market: Seven days a week, local farmers display and sell a mouth-watering selection of fresh fruit and vegetables, herbs, locally purveyed honey and nuts, and plants at the Dallas Farmers Market.
 It’s a perfect place for a leisurely stroll.
-Also check out Shed 2, where specialty products are offered, or watch a cooking demonstration.
+Also check out The Shed, where specialty products are offered, or watch a cooking demonstration.
 1010 S. Pearl Expy.

-32. Sports connection: Dallas has five professional sports teams: basketball’s Dallas Mavericks, football’s Dallas Cowboys, baseball’s Texas Rangers, hockey’s Dallas Stars and soccer’s FC Dallas.
+32. Sports connection: Dallas has six professional sports teams: Basketball’s Dallas Mavericks and the new arrival to Dallas – Dallas Wings, football’s Dallas Cowboys, baseball’s Texas Rangers, hockey’s Dallas Stars and soccer’s FC Dallas.
 This means that at any given time in any given local sports bar, visitors will find sports fans cheering for the home team.
 Join the fun at one of the city’s many sports hangouts.

 Deep Ellum Arts Festival